psq/flexr/README.md

 smoothed_supply∆ = supply∆ / 30
 ```

+Anyone can trigger a rebase, as long as it is past the previous rebase window (about 24 hours), so there is no reliance on an admin to do so.
+You just pay the minimal transaction fee.

 ## The flexr Oracle
-see https://docs.pro.coinbase.com/#oracle for details on how to do it, but still missing secp256k1 signature verification (https://github.com/blockstack/stacks-blockchain/issues/1134)
+As Clarity does not support secp256k1 signature verification (see https://github.com/blockstack/stacks-blockchain/issues/1134, coming up shortly), it is using a dump oracle where a trusted party can supply the volume weighted average price for the previous period.
+That price has to be provided within a small time period before the rebase can be triggered.

+Ultimately, once signature verification, the need for an Oracle contract will be removed, and a model like the [Coinbase Oracle](https://docs.pro.coinbase.com/#oracle) can be used by passing a signed price data payload to the [rebase](#flexr-rebase-math) function.
+Again, removing the need for a trusted third party.
+Decentralization FTW!

 ## The flexr Geyser
-Liquidity providers on swapr get a token representing their share of the liquity they provide on the flexr-wrapr pair (STX needs to be wrapped )
+Liquidity providers on swapr get a token representing their share of the liquity they provide on the flexr-wrapr pair (STX needs to be wrapped)

 ## Putting it all together
 (see more details in the [Scenario descrition](./scenario.md)) or the [tests](./test/unit/flexr.ts)